 Style System (CSS)

 Find a bug, create a reduced testcase and attach it to the bug.
-When you've done that, change the
+When you've done that, remove the

 testcase keyword, and move on to the next bug.
 If you don't have sufficient Bugzilla permissions to add keywords or attachments, mail Gerv to obtain additional permissions.

 This is the good bit.
 Each time you make a testcase, bookmark the bug.
-When you've got to 20, email the list to XXXWHO? to receive a free Firefox plushie!
+When you've got to 20, email the list to XXXWHO? to receive a free cute stuffed Firefox!